-Reasons to Make Cast Iron Chicken Thighs
+Why We Love this Cast Iron Chicken Thighs Recipe

-- Quick 20-minute meal.
+- Quick under 30-minute meal.

 - Easy clean up.

 Do you know that if it’s seasoned properly, cast iron cookware is actually more non-stick than Teflon?!
+When you want a delicious meal that you can cook quickly, pull out your cast iron skillet!

 - Great for busy weeknights!

 This recipe is perfect for a busy weeknight, or really any time you need a quick and easy meal idea.
-The chicken thighs can even be cooked in advance and then reheated.
+The thighs can even be cooked in advance and then reheated.

 Love easy chicken recipes?

 If one pan meals are your go-to, definitely check out our recipes for cast iron chicken breast and chicken thighs sheet pan dinner.
+For more options, learn how to cook marinated chicken tenders or make some spicy hot chicken tenders.

 Ingredient Notes and Substitutions